edombroski/monitor/README.md

 6. (Optional) static HTML status dashboards
 7. Helper scripts to automatically discover things to monitor and manage configuration .csv files

+(Not all of these components are available on Github yet)

         Pseudocode:
             For Each thing_to_monitor
                 Previous_Status=( get_status_from_status_file )